dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 ### [Guarding the Origin of Semiotics](#guarding-the-origin-of-semiotics)

-There is limitless, self-magnifying source of power that any lifeform in the universe can tap in to.
+There is a limitless, self-magnifying source of power that any lifeform in the universe can tap in to.
 This power is encoded into the invisible metaversal leylines that lay buried under mappings of semiotic networks.
 Humanity sees these semiotic networks rise into the visible planes through culture, which is always invisibly mapped to